Sept., Oct., Nov. & Dec. 2013

 to share tea with friends and enjoy the memories of the past year.

-It is also a time to bid farewell to the year of the tiger.
+It is also a time to bid farewell to the year of the snake.
 Utensils

 reflecting the feeling of the season will be used during this

-Joyagama is traditionally held on December 31, in Japan.
+tea.
+Joyagama is traditionally held on December 31,

-of toshikoshi soba, long thin buckwheat noodles, for longevity
+the eating of toshikoshi soba, long thin buckwheat noodles,

-and good health.
-Traditional sweets, tea and toshikoshi soba
+for longevity and good health.
+Traditional sweets, tea and toshikoshi

 This tea is open to anyone who wants to experience Japanese culture